 Early Years Foundation Stage (EYFS)

 Our early years class is known as Ladybirds Class.
 They thrive in our warm, inviting and stimulating environment.
-Mrs Hill is our EYFS lead teacher and teaches Monday - Thursday, Mrs Reynolds teaches in Ladybirds Class on Fridays, Ms Nash is our teaching assistant and is in school every day.
+Mrs Hill is our EYFS Lead Teacher and teaches Monday - Thursday, Ms Nash teaches in Ladybirds Class on Fridays.
+We have other adults supporting in our class throughout the week.

-We have developed an exciting plan which follows the children’s interests alongside statutory needs from the EYFS framework and the National Curriculum.
+We have developed an exciting curriculum which follows the children’s interests alongside statutory needs from the EYFS framework and links with the National Curriculum.
 We enjoy lots of time outside and keep very busy.
 The children have many opportunities to explore carefully planned provision which develops and scaffolds their learning through play.

 We currently have a 15 place reception intake.

 The Characteristics of Effective Learning and the Prime and Specific Areas of Learning and Development are all interconnected.
-The new statutory Framework will be effective from September 2021.
+The new statutory Framework became effective from in September 2021.